adradr/Consensys-Bootcamp-Final-Project-researchDAO/Readme.md

 Research funding is mainly done in private rounds with high entry costs and multiple middle mans in the process.
 There must be an easier way to decentralize and accelerate research funding by letting relevant researchers and funders to join into guilds and govern their own funds.
 It allows members to propose ideas for research and let governing members decide if guild funds should be allocated for a particular idea.
 On the other hand it also allows external contributions to take place by letting anyone to transfer funds to the guild or a given proposal.

 ### Model
 The basic workflow would be somewhat similar to crowdfunded models.
-Their model implies that without a market ready product you are able to measure possible success of a product (or service) by creating a visual representation of the idea and putting it out for customers.
+Their model implies that without a market ready product you are able to measure possible success of a product (or service) by creating visual materials of the idea and putting it out for customers.
 Sites like **Kickstarter** uses the same method by allowing anyone (almost) to propose an idea with a rich description of it and let future customers pre-purchase the product.
 By crowdfunding the initial capital required to start a company it pre-filters the idea for market demand.
 Also it creates a secondary marketing effect as multiple sites start posting about cool ideas.

 This researchDAO is similarly aims to pre-filter research ideas and host a platform where funding can happen using cryptocurrencies.
 The difference between a simple crowdfunding model and researchDAO is that the latter implements a guild like model to gather primary stakeholders and experts of research.
 The guild operates with a governance model implemented in the researchDAO protocol.

 **If the idea passes the guild voting or reaches the required pre-set funding goal by external contributions** the funds are allowed to be collected by the proposer and start the researching of the idea.

 **If the idea does not reaches the goal or passes the vote within a given timeframe** then the funds get reallocated to the funders, the proposal closes and the idea does not turn reality.

-If the funding is successfull the distribution happens.
-Platform fees are deducted before transferring funds in ETH to the proposer. **Platform fee is set at 0.5% of total funding** received for the given research proposal.
-This fee supports developers of the platform.

 ### Basic workflow of the researchDAO
 ![alt text][logo]